Earn an increased 60,000 points on the World of Hyatt credit card

 5. Earn bonus points with Hyatt stays and everyday spend

 With the World of Hyatt Credit Card, you’ll earn an additional 4 bonus points for every dollar you spend at Hyatt properties (which when added to the 5 base points you typically earn comes to a total of 9 points per dollar) and 2 points per dollar on local transit and commuting, restaurants, airline tickets purchased directly from the airline, fitness clubs and gym memberships.
-On all other purchases, you’ll earn 1 point per dollar.
+On all other purchases, you’ll earn 1 point per dollar once the sign-up bonus expires after the first six months.

 This is actually one of the best cards to use for your Hyatt stays and, unlike some other hotel credit cards, also offers a strong return on many of the other increased categories.
 Of course, the Chase Sapphire Reserve is still a better card to use for many of your non-Hyatt travel purchases, since it earns 3 points per dollar on all travel and you can transfer Ultimate Rewards points to Hyatt at a 1-to-1 ratio.